LuizClaudioSantos/scala-notes/readme.md

 3. Another type immediately below Any is AnyRef, here all class type from java, scala that you can import or create gona be here.

 4. Bellow AnyVal you get Unit.
-This is the minnium ammount of information, for example, you can think Unit as equivalent of void in Java, but take care, in the functional programing the function should return something, otherwise it will not be a function att all.
+This is the minnium ammount of information, for example, you can think Unit as equivalent of void in Java, but take care, in the functional programing the function should return something, otherwise it will not be a function at all.

 ![Alt text](https://raw.githubusercontent.com/LuizClaudioSantos/scala-notes/master/img/scala_type_hierarchy.png)